-Loafing is a descriptive term applied to a cat concealing its legs and paws beneath it like an Egyptian Sphynx.
-The term loafing is used because a cat sitting this way literally looks like a loaf of bread.
+When a cat loafs, it conceals its legs beneath its body like an Egyptian Sphynx.
+The term loafing is used because a cat sitting this way can look just like a loaf of bread.

 1. Loafing for relaxation

 If your loafing cat looks relaxed and happy, it must feel safe and not in imminent danger.
 Its legs are tucked away and it doesn’t think it is going to have to take flight any time soon.
 If it is purring as it loafs it is one very chilled out and content cat.